Twins vs Tigers: Odds, Spread, and Total

 Twins vs Tigers Betting Trends

-- The total has gone OVER in four of Minnesota's last five games.
+- The total has gone OVER in six of Minnesota's last seven games.

-- The total has gone UNDER in four of Detroit's last five games against Minnesota.

-- Detroit is 4-1 SU in its last five games at home.
+- Detroit is 5-1 SU in its last six games at home.

 Twins vs Tigers Injury Reports